Citrus Grilled Pork Tenderloin is a delicious dinner that is SO easy to make. Healthy, paleo and perfect for meal prepping!

 How to grill pork tenderloin:

-- Mix the marinade
+- Mix the marinade together

-When it comes time to grill, heat your grill to 400 degrees.
+- Heat your grill to 400 degrees.
 Place the pork on the grill and let it cook for 15 minutes.
 Flip it + cook for an additional 15 minutes.
 Your grill may cook a little quicker than ours – just watch the pork/the internal temp!

 Make sure to check the internal temperature.
 The pork should be at 145.
 Let it rest for 5-10 minutes before slicing into it!